amazon-ion/ion-docs/_books/ion-1-1/src/macros/macros_by_example.md

   {degrees: degrees, scale: scale})
 ```

-Since the scale is voidable, we can pass it void:
+Since the scale accepts the empty stream, we can pass it an empty argument group:

 ```ion
 (:temperature 96 F)    ⇒ {degrees:96, scale:F}